Cisco-AMP/java_security/blog.md

 We can only use code on the server for this exploit.
 This is where the `groovy-all` dependency comes in.
 It contains two very useful classes: `org.codehaus.groovy.runtime.ConvertedClosure` and `org.codehaus.groovy.runtime.MethodClosure`.
-`ConvertedClosure` facilitates the reflective implementation of a class method with a `Closure` (like a Java lambda) you contruct it with.
+`ConvertedClosure` facilitates the reflective implementation of a class method with a `Closure` (like a Java lambda) you construct it with.
-`MethodClosure` provides a `Closure` implementation for running a command (like launching calculator).
+`MethodClosure` provides a `Closure` implementation for running a system command (like launching calculator).
 They both implement `Serializable`.

-Now, our reflective `Collection` implementation , with `Collection::iterator` overwritten, can be made like this.
+Now, our reflective `Collection` implementation , with `Collection::iterator` overwritten, can constructed like this.
 ```java
 private static Collection<String> makeExploitCollection() {